DevExpress/devextreme-angular/README.md

 See [Angular 5.1 & More Now Available](https://blog.angular.io/angular-5-1-more-now-available-27d372f5eb4e) for more information.

+[This example](https://github.com/DevExpress/devextreme-examples/tree/18_1/universal-angular) demonstrates the use of DevExtreme Angular controls in an Angular Universal application.

 #### <a name="cache-requests"></a>Cache Requests on the Server ####

 DevExtreme-angular supports caching requests on the server in the server-side rendering mode.
 This avoids repeatedly requesting data from the browser and renders widgets using data that is initially applied when the page is loaded for the first time.